pooltogether/v4-docs/docs/design/TwabController.md

 If we can verify that there has been no overwriting of Observations during the time that **_t’_** falls within then we can accurately recreate the temporary Observation for time **_t’._**

-> Inclusivity of the start/end of the period time ranges is an implementation detail that is not yet finalized.

 ### Historic Average Balances Accuracy

 The results noted above extend to querying average balances across time ranges as well. **Historic average balances from time *s* until time *t* are only guaranteed to be accurate if both *s* and *t* fall between (inclusive) the newest Observation recorded before the end of the period and the end of the period for the periods that *s* and *t* fall within where the periods that *s* and *t* fall within have ended.** Due to overwriting Observations for the sake of saving gas, there is a loss of historic information and no guarantees on information until the period has finished.

 Any other time *t’* may be missing data due to overwriting therefore we cannot guarantee the accuracy without additional validations of our data set.

-> Inclusivity of the start/end of the period time ranges is an implementation detail that is not yet finalized.

 ### Periods aren’t finalized until they’re finalized